Education for Sustainable Development: curriculum and pedagogy

 UWE Bristol has many courses which are explicitly designed to support sustainable development.
 The following examples are indicative:

-- Our MSc Sustainable Development in Practice is a cross-disciplinary programme, consisting of modules run by all four of UWE Bristol's faculties.
+- Our MSc Sustainable Development in Practice is a cross-disciplinary programme, consisting of modules run by all three of UWE Bristol's colleges.

 - Our BEng Architecture and Environmental Engineering dual accredited course is multidisciplinary in its curriculum structure, enabling students to explore architecture, passive design, environmental physics, environmental systems in buildings and the effective use of energy and materials.